Skip to main content

 How do you like to relax?

-Yoga and a good book.
+Yoga and a good podcast.

 If you weren't a dancer what would you be?